cyclehelmets.org

 Powerful support for cycle helmets comes from people who believe that a helmet has already saved them – or a relative or friend – from serious injury.

-Risk compensation by cyclists has been confirmed in research and the empirical evidence in its support is becoming increasingly strong.
-However, the phenomenon remains controversial in cycling among safety professionals, although it is more readily accepted in other areas of life.
+Risk compensation by cyclists (whereby some cyclists take greater risks - often subconsciously - when wearing a helmet) has been confirmed in research and the empirical evidence in its support is becoming stronger.
+The phenomenon remains controversial in cycling among some safety professionals, although it is now widely accepted in other areas of life.

 It is now well established that enforced cycle helmet laws result in much less cycling.
 In Australia falls in cycle use averaged more than 30% and in Canada 28% to 40%.